-- Night custodians will clean common spaces (offices, lounge, restrooms, etc.) and disinfect high-touch areas. - High-touch areas in specific classrooms will be disinfected, if the teacher indicates he or she visited the room that day. - Day custodians will regularly disinfect high touch items multiple times throughout the work day according to the District's Day Custodian Run Sheet (Appendix A). - Cleaning and disinfecting supplies will regularly be restocked by the custodial crew. - Employees will be given access to disinfecting supplies and instructions for their use. - Commonly used office equipment will have disinfectant and instructions nearby that will allow for employees to disinfect before and after each use. - Employees are allowed time during their shifts to disinfect and/or clean their work areas.
+- Night custodians will clean common spaces (offices, lounge, restrooms, etc.) and hightouch areas. - High-touch areas in specific classrooms will be cleaned.

-- Employees may be temporarily assigned cleaning or disinfecting duties as part of the normal work day. - Signage about disinfecting before and after each use is posted near areas that contain common-use office equipment.
+- Day custodians will disinfect high touch items at least once during the work day according to the District's Day Custodian Run Sheet (Appendix A). - Cleaning and disinfecting supplies will regularly be restocked by the custodial crew. - Employees will be given access to cleaning and disinfecting supplies and instructions for their use. - Commonly used office equipment will-may have disinfectant and instructions nearby that will allow for employees to disinfect before and after each use. - Employees are allowed time during their shifts to disinfect and/or clean their work areas. - Employees may be temporarily assigned cleaning or disinfecting duties as part of the normal work day. - Signage about disinfecting before and after each use is may be posted near areas that contain common-use office equipment.

-In the event that an employee has been identified as COVID-19 case (tested positive or showing symptoms), the following CDC-guided cleaning and disinfecting protocols will be implemented at that workplace:
+In the event that an employee has been identified as COVID-19 case (tested positive in the last 24 hours or showing symptoms), the following CDC-guided cleaning and disinfecting protocols will be implemented at that workplace: